Informed Consent Overview

 Consent for participation in research requires an informed consent process.
 This process involves an information exchange and on-going communication that takes place between the investigator (researcher) and the potential research participant (subject).

-The consent process starts with the initial presentation of a research activity to a prospective subjective (including advertisements and notices), continues with a discussion and information exchange between the researcher and the prospective subject, and requires documenting that consent was obtained.
+The consent process starts with the initial presentation of a research activity to a prospective subject (including advertisements and notices), continues with a discussion and information exchange between the researcher and the prospective subject, and requires documenting that consent was obtained.
 The process may also be ongoing through the research activity until the participant decides to end his or her participation or until the study closes.

 An effective informed consent process involves these elements: